bgiesing/brandongiesing.com/content/post/updates-stuff-5.md

-+++
+---
-author = "Brandon Giesing"
+author: "Brandon Giesing"
-categories = ["Updates & Stuff", "announcements", "Website", "CosiCast", "Steem"] date = 2017-08-27T04:51:30Z
+categories: ["Updates & Stuff", "announcements", "Website", "CosiCast", "Steem"]
+date: 2017-08-27T04:51:30Z
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "updates-stuff"
+slug: "updates-stuff"
-tags = ["Updates & Stuff", "announcements", "Website", "CosiCast", "Steem"] title = "Here Comes The Steem Train! | Updates & Stuff 5"
+tags: ["Updates & Stuff", "announcements", "Website", "CosiCast", "Steem"]
+title: "Here Comes The Steem Train! | Updates & Stuff 5"

-+++
+layout: blog

+---

 Time for more updates!
 This one focuses a bit less on the website for once and more on other various projects!